playgen/SUGAR-SocialGamification/doc/concepts/index.md

 The following is included within this section:

-- [Entity Model](entitymodel.md) : Diagram and descriptions of the different parts of the entity model and how they work together.
+- <xref:entityModel> : Diagram and descriptions of the different parts of the entity model and how they work together.
-- [AchievementCriteria](criteria.md) : How [AchievementCriteria](xref:PlayGen.SUGAR.Contracts.AchievementCriteria) for [achievements](/features/achievements.html) and [skills](/features/skills.html) can be utilised within the system.
+- <xref:criteria> : How <xref:PlayGen.SUGAR.Common.Shared.EvaluationCriteria> for <xref:achievement> and <xref:skill> can be utilised within the system.
-- [Rewards](rewards.md) : Details on what can be rewarded for completing [achievements](/features/achievements.html) and [skills](/features/skills.html).
+- <xref:reward> : Details on what can be rewarded for completing [Achievements](xref:achievement) and [Skills](xref:skill).
-- [Leaderboard Standings](leaderboardstandings.md) : How [LeaderboardStandingsRequests](xref:PlayGen.SUGAR.Contracts.LeaderboardStandingsRequest) should be provided and how this request differs from a normal [LeaderboardRequests](xref:PlayGen.SUGAR.Contracts.LeaderboardRequest).
+- <xref:leaderboardStandings> : How <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardStandingsRequest> should be provided and how this request differs from a normal <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardRequest>.